How do you keep your dog healthy, happy and working hard even under harsh wintry conditions? Two experts explain all, tell how.

 If people feel a need to feed their dog in the morning, Gunzer suggests a minimum of two hours between feeding the dog and working the dog: “Ideally though you would feed the night before, give the night to digest, and the dog would be done with digestion the next morning.”

-The two most common cold-weather problems for dogs are hyperglycemia (low blood sugar) and hypothermia (reduced body temperature).
+The two most common cold-weather problems for dogs are hypoglycemia (low blood sugar) and hypothermia (reduced body temperature).

 Dr. Dustin recommends bringing a towel to dry the dog off, and a Mylar emergency blanket.
 “Snow evaporating off will continue to take body heat,” he says, and he does not recommend using hot water or heating pads, as the dog will not be able to sense if their skin is burning.
 Karl is cautious of using non-insulated plastic kennels.
 “It’s critical to have good warm bedding and a kennel where the dog is out of the wind and can retain some body heat.”